 Pros: A high-quality sushi knife that won’t break the bank.

 Cons: Its eye-catching details may be too fussy for some.

-Global G Series’s extra-long knife is for the serious sushi chef.
-An ultra-modern yanagi, its 12-inch blade was designed for one thing and one thing only: slicing fish as cleanly as possible.
-It’s crafted in Niigata, Japan using Cromova 18 stainless steel, a combination of chromium, molybdenum and vanadium that holds its ultra-sharp edge for longer than others and resists staining.
-It also features a weighed, hollow handle that gives you all the control you’ll need for even the most delicate slices.
+The 15-inch blade of this ultra-modern yanagi knife was designed for one thing and one thing only: slicing fish as cleanly as possible.
+It’s crafted with extra-sharp German steel that holds its precise edge for longer than others and resists staining.
+It also features a weighted, hollow NSF handle that gives you all the control you’ll need for even the most delicate slices.

 Pros: A durable sushi knife that’s incredibly precise.

 If you’re interested in a sushi knife, but not particularly enthused about putting down a ton of cash for one, then Keemake’s yanagi is exactly what you’re looking for.
 With a blade measuring 11.5 inches, the company’s no-frills knife isn’t the most stylish, but it more than gets the job done.
 Its core is made from two-ply, VG10 steel, which provides a clean cut every time, whether you’re slicing or filleting fish.
 Plus, its blade is easy to resharpen, so it should be long-lasting as well.

 Pros: A no-frills option for chefs looking for a cleaner cut.

 Cons: An introductory knife that’s best suited for beginners.